metastableB/msb-neovim/README.md

   Upstream shoudl ideally use `perror()` when requiring these files.
 - [ ] !BUG!
 Fix sidebard artifacts that shows up (next to line number) when working from within `tmux`
+- [ ] !BUG!
+When opening a file that has an associated `.swp` file on disk, `nvim-tree` bugs out.
+A workaround for now is to just use `telescope find_file`, but this bug needs to be fixed.
 - [ ] Clean default settings and plugin configurations.
 - [ ] Verify each and every existing (pre-packaged) plugin is working properly
 - [ ] Configure packaged plugins.